 “John, I have a credit card that is not appearing on my credit report.
 How can I get the account added?”

-Usually, you’ll see these types of debt-related accounts on your credit report: Loans and lines of credit related to your mortgage, auto, student or personal loans, credit, gas and charge cards, accounts that have gone to collections (including unpaid medical bills), and public records like bankruptcy, liens, judgments.
-What’s usually not on your credit report?
+Usually, you’ll see these types of debt-related accounts on your credit report: loans and lines of credit related to your mortgage, auto, student or personal loans, credit, gas and charge cards, accounts that have gone to collections (including unpaid medical bills), and certain public records, like bankruptcies.
+What types of information won’t typically appear in your credit file or impact our credit history?
 Utilities, cable, and cell phone accounts, and insurers.

-While it may sound unfair that you pay your bills and get none of the “credit” of your positive financial behavior reflected on your credit report, the fact of the matter is, reporting is up to the creditor.
-Some simply don’t want to incur the costs associated with providing accurate information to the bureaus—and responding to disputes.
+While it may sound unfair that you pay your bills and get none of the “credit” of your positive financial behavior reflected on your credit report, the fact of the matter is that reporting is up to the creditor.
+Some financial institutions simply don’t want to incur the costs associated with providing accurate credit information to the bureaus, and responding to disputes.
 Others may want to protect customer data from competitors.

 Q&A Video: How Do I Add A Correct Item To My Credit Reports?

-Whether omitted credit activity impacts your credit score depends on your objectives, and financial situation.
+Whether omitted credit activity impacts your creditworthiness depends on your objectives and financial situation.
 In the case of a home loan application, for example, lenders know that your credit reports vary by bureau.
 Typically, they’ll consider these variances in the bureau information and related credit score for balanced decision-making, often by taking the average, or “middle score,” for example.

 You can ask the credit bureau, or the lender, to report the information to the bureau(s), but ultimately it’s their choice.
 Your best bet as a consumer is to be informed.
 Ask lenders which credit bureaus they report to before you open the line of credit, if their reporting practices are a key factor to your objectives.
 This is the best way to ensure that your payment history and responsible management of a credit obligation is reported to the credit reporting agencies.

-That said, don’t disregard your obligation to lenders who don’t report.
-If you fail to make payments and your delinquent account gets turned over to a collections agency, they may indeed report to the bureaus.
-The negative event could appear on your credit report for the next seven years.
-There’s no language in any Federal law, including the Fair Credit Reporting Act, that requires a lender to report anything to the credit reporting agencies.
+That said, don’t disregard your obligation to make on-time payments to lenders who don’t report.
+If you fail to make payments and your past due account becomes delinquent and gets turned over to a collections agency, they may indeed report to the bureaus.
+This negative information could appear on your credit report for the next seven years.
+There’s no language in any federal law, including the Fair Credit Reporting Act, that requires a lender to report anything to the credit reporting agencies.